junaidsiddiqi/junaidsiddiqi/README.md

 Welcome to my GitHub profile!
 Here's a little bit about me:

-I am a current student at the University of Houston majoring in Computer Information Systems, which has sparked my interest in cybersecurity and my desire to break into the tech industry.
+I am a Computer Information Systems student at the University of Houston, focused on developing skills in cybersecurity and IT.

 🎯 **Goals:**